 - Fondue Bourguignonne (beef fondue): Cubes of raw beef are cooked in a pot of hot oil or broth and then dipped into various sauces.

 - Chocolate Fondue: A combination of good-quality chocolates are melted with cream and, sometimes, liqueurs, and pound cake cubes, fresh fruit, pretzels, marshmallows and more are dipped into it.

 Types of Fondue Pots

 The type of fondue pot you need depends on the type of fondue you will be making.
 Chocolate fondues need a small, thicker pot and a candle flame is usually adequate.
-Meat fondues cooked in hot oil require a pot than can withstand very high heat (electric pots are best for this).
-A thicker pot that will hold the heat without scorching the contents is better for cheese fondues (candle, alcohol burner, Sterno or electric are all good for cheese).
+Meat fondues cooked in hot oil require a pot that can withstand very high heat (electric pots are best for this).
+A thicker pot that will hold the heat without scorching the contents is better for cheese fondues (candle, alcohol burner, Sterno, or electric are all good for cheese).

 The Fondue Craze

 Fondue was all the rage and a new way of entertaining in the '50s, '60s, and '70s.
-It fell out of favor for a few years and now it's as popular as ever, especially chocolate fondue which seems to be on many restaurants' menus, even though they don't serve any other type of fondue.
+It fell out of favor for a few years and now it's as popular as ever, especially chocolate fondue, which seems to be on many restaurants' menus, even though they don't serve any other type of fondue.